|Home||Make your own Tempeh||Soy Health||Tempeh Recipes||Buy Tempeh Starter||Fermentation||Technical Information|

 The texture should not be slimy and the aroma should be mushroom-like (or yeast-like).
 A every slight smell of ammonia is normal.
 This smell will increase if you incubate too long, indicating that the proteins have been broken down too much.

 My batch of homemade tempeh is spoiled, who can I prevent this in future?There could be many reasons but the most important one is the incubation of moist beans.
 Then alien organisms will grow and compete with the tempeh mould.
 This will result in a slimy texture and off-flavor.

 - using old or inactive starter(starter should be kept in a dark, cold and dry place)

 - working under unhygienic conditions

 - too high incubation temperature which kills the mold (temperature should be 28 - 32°C).

 Molds can produce toxins!
 How safe is tempeh?The molds (Rhizopus) used for the production of tempeh are eatable and don't produce any known toxins.
 There have been no reports of serious illness after eating of tempeh.

 My tempeh starts to sporulate!
 Can I still use this tempeh?At the holes, where there's a lot of oxygen, the molds will produce some black spores.
 This tempeh is still eatable.

 Depending on the Rhizopus strain this will happen already after 24 hours of incubation or only after 3-4 days of incubation.
-The Rhizopus strain type-A you can order on this website does not produce black spores during the normal incubation period of 36-48 hours.
+The Rhizopus strain you can order on this website does not produce black spores during the normal incubation period of 36-48 hours.